 - The suggested questions we offer are typically asked of donors by milk banks.
 The are not meant to be used as an official Eats On Feets questionnaire. [↩]

 - Someone licensed to provide independent health care [↩]

 - The Human Milk Banking Association of North America (HMBANA) excludes donors who have had a positive blood test result for HIV, HTLV, Hepatitis B or C, or Syphilis, whose sexual partner is at risk for HIV, who use illegal drugs, who smoke or uses tobacco products, who have received an organ or tissue transplant or a blood transfusion in the last 12 month, who regularly have more than two ounces or more of alcohol per day, who have been in the United Kingdom for more than 3 months or in Europe for more than 5 years since 1980 and who were born in or has traveled to Cameroon, Central Africa Republic, Chad, Congo, Equatorial Guinea, Gabon, Niger, or Nigeria.The US milk bank guidelines are followed fairly closely by other countries. [↩]

 - Some of these questions are typically asked of donors by milk banks.
 Milk banks offer a big percentage of their milk to premature and sick infants.
 Some milk banks may also ask for clearance by a health care provider to donate milk, and for completing a form with current health information to include with shipping or delivery of milk.
 Donors and recipients of informed milk sharing may have different expectations than those presented here. [↩]

-- Establishes baseline of health for caregivers (mother) and donor, should baby ever become sick, and fair trade of personal information. [↩]
+- Establishes baseline of health for caregivers and donor, should baby ever become sick.
+Fair trade of personal information. [↩]

 - A strong case can be made for the medical use of breastmilk by adults.
 Though our focus is babies and children, Eats On Feets supports informed choice and a woman’s right to share her breastmilk with whomever she chooses. [↩]